Medshield’s 2021 benefits to support members in the wake of Covid-19

 ‘Live Assured’ provides peace of mind to Medshield members

 The Covid-19 pandemic brought an unexpected twist to our launch into a new decade.
-Many have been affected by the virus across all spheres – including health, business, community, lifestyle – and we have seen how people have had to quickly adapt to the new normal.
+Many have been affected by the virus across all spheres of life including health, business, community and lifestyle — and we have seen how people have had to adapt fast to the new normal.

 In SA, we continue to deal with a unique case needing novel solutions.
-The quadruple disease burden and deep structural societal issues put our nation in a most vulnerable position.
-Alongside concerns about how our healthcare systems would cope with treating the expected magnitude of Covid-19 cases, balancing this with other diseases such as HIV/Aids and TB, cancer, and medical emergencies needed a specialised approach.
+The quadruple disease burden and deep structural societal issues put our country in a most vulnerable position.
+Alongside concerns about how our health-care systems would cope with treating the expected magnitude of Covid-19 cases, balancing this with other diseases such as HIV/Aids, TB, cancer and medical emergencies needed a specialised approach.

-As a medical scheme, the pandemic presented us with opportunities for innovation in health care so that we continue to offer excellent support to our members during this difficult and uncertain time.
+As a medical scheme, the pandemic presented us with opportunities for health-care innovation so that we could continue to offer excellent support to our members during this difficult and uncertain time.

 Medshield Medical Scheme is the first to launch its benefit options and contributions for 2021.
-South Africans are feeling the economic effects of the recession and lockdown.
-Medshield placed the interest of its members first and only increased its monthly contributions with an average 5.9% across the product range.
+South Africans are feeling the economic impact of the recession and lockdown.
+Medshield placed the interest of its members first, and only increased its monthly contributions with an average 5.9% across the product range.

-This means that members on the MediPhila plan will experience an R84 increase in their monthly premiums, with the maximum increase being R350 on our top-end plans.
+This means that for members on the MediPhila plan, monthly premiums will increase by an affordable R84, with the maximum increase being R350 on our top-end plans.
 Medshield’s annual product offering is expected to be below the industry average, providing excellent value.

 Keeping members assured in trying times

-In line with our member-centric approach to healthcare insurance, we are rolling out our new product offering with the overall new theme of “Live Assured”.
+In line with our member-centric approach to health-care insurance, we are rolling out our new product offering with the overall new theme of “Live Assured”.
 Even the most secure people have moments when they need assurance.
 It’s part of being human.
-As we navigate the uncertainty of current times not knowing what to expect, our health cover gives members the reassurance that they will be taken care of in times of sickness and feeling unwell.
+As we navigate uncertain times, our health cover gives members the reassurance that they will be taken care of in times of sickness.
 It is the certainty people are looking for that comes from trusting Medshield’s promise to provide a high level of care, attention and medical treatment should they need it.
-"Live Assured" provides peace of mind to Medshield members.
+“Live Assured” provides peace of mind to Medshield members.

-Our member-centric options are offered at very competitive prices in comparison to the market.
-We aim to provide excellent value for money, while being a responsible value contributor to the South African healthcare marketplace.
+Our member-centric options are offered at competitive prices in comparison to the market.
+We aim to provide excellent value for money, while being a responsible value contributor to the SA health-care marketplace.
 Medshield has specifically kept its contribution adjustment for 2021 low by drawing on its sufficient reserves while also increasing the member benefits for the 2021 period.

-The Fourth Industrial Revolution (4IR) has played a critical role in ensuring members are more empowered to take care of their health while lowering barriers to affordable, quality healthcare and increasing convenience to members.
+The fourth industrial revolution has played a critical role in ensuring members are more empowered to take care of their health while lowering barriers to affordable, quality health care and increasing convenience to members.
 Medshield SmartCare has in fact paved the way for the adoption of telemedicine in SA.

 Medshield members remain in good hands

 Medshield members are in steady hands.
-The scheme has kept a consistently high GCR rating.
-And has in 2020 again despite the adverse context of the Covid-19 pandemic, maintained its AA- stable outlook rating, for the fourteenth year in a row.
+The scheme has kept a consistently high rating by respected credit ratings agency GCR.
+It has also, despite the adverse context of the Covid-19 pandemic, maintained its AA- stable outlook rating in 2020, for the fourteenth year in a row.
 The scheme maintains a solvency ratio well above the statutory 25%.

-With a history that dates back over 52 years, Medshield is driven by its mission to provide access to affordable high-quality healthcare through partnerships at very competitive prices in comparison to the market.
-We remain a transparent and sensible supporter of national initiatives to provide greater access to quality healthcare for all South Africans.
+With a 52-year history, Medshield is driven by its mission to provide access to affordable high-quality health care through partnerships at competitive prices in comparison to the market.
+We remain a transparent and sensible supporter of national initiatives to provide greater access to quality health care for all South Africans.

 This article was paid for by Medshield.